 My emphasis on the pedagogical affordances of aromatic materials also examines how the preoccupation with affect (i.e, emotional or hedonic ‘effects’ of scent) often serves to obscure the kinds of literacies, competences that can be used to interpret, decode, and communicate things in deliberate, fluent, and skilful ways.

-As I argue throughout my work, there is a gap in our attention to the environmental and material sources of odour in the world and of aroma as a modality that we can learn about from the inside out, rather than via indirectly acquired knowledge sources that are merely inscribed over these things.
-This calls attention to the specific material, environmental, and structural contingencies of (aromatic) learning, communicating, and making that reside on the other side of the nose, such as the knowledge, literacies, competencies, skills, tools, and infrastructure required to learn and make things (safely) with aromatic materials in practice.
+As I argue throughout my work, there is a gap in our attention to the environmental and material sources of odour in the world and of aroma as a modality that all of us can learn from the inside out, rather than second-hand sources of indirectly acquired (and increasingly unreliable) information.
+This also calls attention to the kinds of tacit literacies, competencies, skills, tools, and infrastructure that can only be developed in practice.

 Scent in the Present Tense